scitokens/scitokens/README.rst

 -----------------

-In SciTokens, we try to distinguish between *validating* and *verifying* tokings.
+In SciTokens, we try to distinguish between *validating* and *verifying* tokens.
 Here, verification refers to determining the integrity and authenticity of the token: can we validate the token came from a known source without tampering?
 Can we validate the chain of trust?
 Validation is determining whether the claims of the token are satisfied in a given